sim-o/portal/README.md

 Unlike the original portal command, this only supports [git-duet](https://github.com/git-duet/git-duet).
 Set it up before using portal.

 ## Push
 Push local changes to a branch named for the current pair and timestamp.
-Following the template 'portal-\[pairs]-\[ios-8601-ish time]'
+Following the template 'portal-\[pairs]-\[iso-8601-ish-time]'

 ## Pull
 Pull changes from the most recent portal branch for the current pair into the working copy of the local branch.